Qubitol/madgraph-profiling-exercises/README.md

 ## 1. Background

 MadGraph5_aMC@NLO (MG5aMC) is a Monte Carlo event generator widely used in High Energy Physics and by the main LHC experiments.
 At its core, MG5aMC is a meta-code: given a certain physics process, it *writes* Fortran code that can be used to obtain physical events describing the specified process.
-This implies computing the corresponding scattering matrix elements, performing the phase space integration, and event unweighting — tasks that are done by the generated program **MadEvent**.
+This implies computing the corresponding scattering matrix elements, performing the phase space integration, and event unweighting, tasks that are done by the generated program **MadEvent**.

 The **CUDACPP** plugin, developed at CERN, enhances the code generator engine, allowing it to write C++ code that can exploit SIMD vector instructions on CPUs or be offloaded to GPUs, replacing the Fortran matrix element calculation.
 The other parts of MadEvent (phase space, unweighting, …) stay unchanged.